-I rarely recommend extreme diets due to the potential risks involved and problems with compliance, but I have recommended an all-meat diet to certain clients with GI disease (especially chronic diarrhea associated with SIBO) or to those with autoimmune disease who experience regular flares or can’t find a way to decrease antibodies.
+I rarely recommend extreme diets due to the potential risks involved and problems with compliance, but I have recommended an all-meat diet to certain clients with severe IBD or GI disease, and to those with chronic diarrhea associated with SIBO.
+It may also be therapeutic for those with autoimmune disease who experience regular flares or can’t find a way to decrease antibodies.

 See my post on the elimination diet for food reintroduction directions.

-This diet may work well for metabolic syndrome, but I’d recommend keto over carnivore for that.
+This diet may work well for metabolic syndrome (high blood pressure, high blood glucose, overweight), but I’d recommend keto over carnivore for that.

 If you do try a carnivore diet, you MUST monitor your blood work every few months to make sure it’s not causing inflammation or raising disease risk for you.
 Request the following markers:

 - LDL and HDL cholesterol

 - LDL-P – number one predictor of heart disease